kapapri/Optimal-transport-strategies/README.md

 # optimal-transport-strategies

-Here we develope a code for a two-dimensional lattice with particles that follow TASEP (Total Asymmetric Simple Exclusion Process).
+Here we develope a code for a two-dimensional lattice with particles that follow TASEP (Total Asymmetric Simple Exclusion Process) and implement DQN algorithm to optimize the partcile current in the driving direction.

-To Do:
-- Optimize LatticeTASEP with JIT
-- DQN method